vxnuaj/Learning-Arc/02-conv-nets/02-papers/AlexNet/01-alexnet.md

 **Top-5 Error Rate:** The error rate (in % values) of which the correct class is not corresponding to a model's **top-5 most confident** (hence top-5) predictions, across a set of samples.

+**Co-variance Matrix**: Covariance is the measure of linear association between two variables.
+A positive value indicates an increasing relationship between two variables.
+A negative value indicates a decreasing relationship between two variables.
+If two variables are independent, covariance will be 0, but a covariance of 0 does not mean independence.
+Co-variance does not denote strength of the relationship between two variables.
+Computed as an outer product.
+Elements on the diagonal tell you the variance.
+Off diagonal elements tell you the co-variance.

 </details>

 ### **Abstract**